rupweb/ws-front-end/README.md

 SBE files are found in a backend jar by running `gradle createJar` in directory `build/libs`

+## smoke test

+use `npx jest tests/smoke/App.test.js --config jest.config.js --verbose`

 ## tests

 The jest is configured using jest.config.js to look for tests in the tests directory.
 Run the tests using `npm run jest-test` or `npm run jest-test tests/App.test.js`

-There's a separate project `tests` to run GraalVM polyglot tests for SBE encoding & decoding using Gradle.
+There's a separate project `tests` to run tests for SBE encoding & decoding using Gradle.
 Ensure the `backend` project has already been `gradle build` before running the `tests`.

 To run a specific test in the `tests` project